 - Now the next time you are sad your body has learned that it can feel better by eating fries!

-- This can mean your body will literally crave fries when it’s sad (or dehydrated)!
+- This can mean your body will literally crave fries when it’s sad, dehydrated or even feeling full!

 Basically if you don’t feel well, whether due to dehydration or uncomfortable emotions, your body can learn the wrong lesson!